hunterkingsbeer/345-Project/README.md

 To generate random receipts, navigate to the settings tab and tap the hammer icon in the top left to enable developer settings.
 Then scroll down until you find the dev settings, and tap "+10 RECEIPTS".
 This will generate 10 random receipts to preview.

 ### Our Team:
--   Hunter Kingsbeer: Engineering and Team Lead.
+-   Hunter Kingsbeer: Engineering.
--   Tane Carney-Stirling: Testing and Technical.
+-   Tane Carney-Stirling: QA/Testing.
--   Caitlin Jillybelle: Design and Research.
+-   Caitlin Jillybelle: Design.
--   Rhys Davie: Administration and Content.
+-   Rhys Davie: Content.

 ### Documentation:
 [Click Here!](https://hunterkingsbeer.github.io/345-Project/index.html)